MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 To learn more about security practices for VMs, see [Security best practices for IaaS workloads in Azure](https://docs.microsoft.com/azure/security/fundamentals/iaas).

-### BCDR
+### Business continuity and disaster recovery

-For business continuity and disaster recovery (BCDR), Contoso takes the following actions:
+For business continuity and disaster recovery, Contoso takes the following actions:

 - **Keep data safe.** Contoso backs up the data on the VMs by using the Azure Backup service.
 For more information, see [An overview of Azure VM backup](https://docs.microsoft.com/azure/backup/backup-azure-vms-introduction).
 - **Keep applications up and running.** Contoso replicates the application VMs in Azure to a secondary region using Site Recovery.
-[Learn more](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).
+To learn more, see [Set up disaster recovery to a secondary Azure region for an Azure VM](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).
 - **Learn more.** Contoso learns more about managing SQL Managed Instance, which includes [database backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups).

 ### Licensing and cost optimization